truongsonghiep/journey-to-the-west/chapter_001.md

 As soon as the Handsome Monkey King saw him, he prostrated himself and kowtowed times without number, saying, “Master!
 Master!
 I, your pupil, pay you my sincere homage.”
 The Patriarch said, “Where do you come from?
-Let‟s hear you state clearly your name and country before you kowtow again.”
+Let's hear you state clearly your name and country before you kowtow again.”
 The Monkey King said, “Your pupil came from the Water-Curtain Cave of the Flower- Fruit Mountain, in the Aolai Country of the East Pūrvavideha Continent.”